About

 to be had; presently he works in the advertising field, where he's

-Bay, Wisconsin, and the most incandescent yoga class he’s
+in Green Bay, Wisconsin, and the most incandescent yoga class he’s

 ever had was on a stand-up paddle board in Condado Lagoon during